 All over Western Libya, it is the armed groups – and not the official security services – who control the checkpoints and the borders (Eaton 2018).
 At the two main checkpoints between Tunisia and Libya, it is militia members from Zuwara and Nalut who manage the borders.
 When I visited the checkpoints, I could observe Tunisian soldiers in uniforms standing on the Tunisian side of the border.
 The Libyan side of the border was mainly staffed by members of the armed groups in civilian clothing, along with a very few officials in uniform.

 At the Wazan checkpoint which is close to Nalut, I interviewed one of the brigades members who staffed the checkpoint.
 He confirmed that it was the armed groups who took the ultimate decisions at the border.
 “We control vehicles and goods at the borders.
 When we face difficult situations, which has to do with custom law, we ask custom agents who worked under Qadhafi for advice.
-Then we take decisions by discussing the case with our leader”. (interview, Wazan checkpoint, early August 2017
+Then we take decisions by discussing the case with our leader”.

 This gives the militias the opportunity to collect a border tax – either formal or informal – from people who cross the border, and to impose customs on people who want to bring goods in or out of Libya.
 This was confirmed to me by several people, both official representatives in the public institutions, and people who staffed the checkpoints themselves.
 In addition, the illicit trafficking is a large source of income for the armed groups, either directly or indirectly.
 Some of the members of the armed groups are themselves engaged in illicit trafficking.
 They will also receive bribes from illicit traffickers who are not members of the armed groups, in exchange for protection or letting them through the border.

 Because of this, it becomes of paramount importance for the local inhabitants to be on good terms with the armed groups, or at very least to cooperate with them.
 One local man who frequently travelled across the border to Tunisia from Zuwara, told me about the relations he enjoyed with the members of the armed groups at the check-point: “Usually nobody controls me because I am a local.
 We are from the same group.
 We have a relation based on trust.
-But if you travelled across the border, they would probably check you, because you are a foreigner”. (interview in Zuwara, early May 2017)
+But if you travelled across the border, they would probably check you, because you are a foreigner”.

 As can be seen here, it becomes important for the locals to be on good terms with the armed groups.
 This makes it possible to cross the border without hassle, which is of central importance in the borderlands.
 For the armed groups in Zuwara and Nalut, these economic ties created an “extra” level of local grounding, in addition to the ethnic and social ties they enjoyed with the locals.
 For the Zintan militia in Dirj, however, these economic ties were even more essential, given that they didn’t enjoy any social legitimacy.
 In Dirj, the Zintan militia is the main economic player.
 All of the illicit trafficking is completely under the control of the Zintan.
 I interviewed several smugglers who cooperated with the Zintan.
-Many of them had fought for Qadhafi, and had been treated very badly by the anti-Qadhafi Zintan militia during the revolution.
-But at some point after the revolution, they felt that they needed to cooperate economically with the Zintan.
+Many of them had fought for Qadhafi and had been treated very badly by the anti-Qadhafi Zintan militia during the revolution.
+But at some point, after the revolution they felt that they needed to cooperate economically with the Zintan.